 Giotto must have started Ognissanti at maximum months after finishing the Chapel and came at it with vigor.
 The painting would come to find it’s home in Florence and inspire many locally.
 While the painting definitely shares the rigidness of Byzantine art, which can be torturous at times, it shows signs of artistic evolution – specifically the 3-dimensional figures.

 Caravaggio | Hall # 90 | Oil on Wood | 1596

 Caravaggio was sort of the Quentin Tarantino of the baroque period.
 He painted grotesque gripping artwork that turned heads.
 His Medusa is no exception.

 Caravaggio was born Michelangelo Merisi and was from Milan.
 He went by Caravaggio since you really couldn’t go by the name Michelangelo after Michelangelo.
 He paints dramatic scenes that would have almost definitely made the people of his time feel uncomfortable as they may make you feel uncomfortable today.
 His parents died at a young age and was an orphan by 16.

 You have to imagine how much happened in the almost 300 years between the Ognissanti and Medusa.
-When Ognissanti was painted it was considered controversial to portray member of a painting as individuals looking in different directions.
+Ognissanti is considered controversial for its time because it portrays members of a painting as individuals looking in different directions.
 Medusa has her head chopped off screaming with Pulp Fiction level blood squirting everywhere.

 It was commissioned by Cardinal Francesco Maria Bourbon de Monte in 1597 who then gave it to the Grand Duke Ferdinando I de’ Medici as a gift (or maybe re-gift?)
-It is painted on a sort of shield since Perseus used his shield as a mirror to see Medusa when he beheaded her.
+It is painted on a quasi-shield since Perseus used a shield as a mirror to see Medusa as he beheaded her.